Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/104-Modules.md

 That cache is also refreshed automatically every 24 hours.
-You'll notice when this happens as, e.g., the `module spider` and `module available` commands will be slow during the rebuild. you may need to clean the cache after installing new software as on LUMI Lmod does not always detect changes to the installed software,
+You'll notice when this happens as, e.g., the `module spider` and `module available` commands will be slow during the rebuild.
+You may need to clean the cache after installing new software as on LUMI Lmod does not always detect changes to the installed software,

 Sometimes you may have to clear the cache also if you get very strange answers from